arskom/spyne/README.rst

 interface document standards along with a well-defined API that lets you build on existing functionality.

-Spyne currently supports the WSDL 1.1 interface description standard, along with SOAP 1.1 and the so-called HttpRpc, XmlObject, JsonObject, MessagePackObject and MessagePackRpc protocols which can be transported via Http or ZeroMQ.
+Spyne currently supports the WSDL 1.1 interface description standard, along with SOAP 1.1 and the so-called HttpRpc, XmlDocument, JsonDocument, YamlDocument, MessagePackDocument and MessagePackRpc protocols which can be transported via Http or ZeroMQ.
 The transports can be used in both a client or server setting.

 The following are the primary sources of information about spyne: